Indiana Christian Academy third graders achieve perfect pass rate on iRead assessment

 “We truly believe that all students, regardless of their skin color, should be given the support necessary to achieve academically,” Cronk said.

-To that end, he said, the district hired Treva Bostic as its full-time director of Diversity, Equity, and Inclusion.
-In that role, she has established a districtwide Equity Council and works closely with teachers and building staff to ensure students of color re afforded equal opportunities.
+To that end, he said, the district hired Treva Bostic as its full-time director of Diversity, Equity and Inclusion.
+In that role, she has established a districtwide Equity Council and works closely with teachers and building staff to ensure students of color be afforded equal opportunities.

 Because of the high level of poverty within ACS, all students in the district receive free lunch.
 Cronk said the district offers several supplemental learning opportunities to bring students up to grade level in reading.